6th Grade Science

 Absent Work: Students will be responsible for getting their missed assignments and will have 1 week to turn it in for credit.

 I encourage you to visit our school website and use the Student Resources section to access Power School Grades online.
 You can quickly assess your child’s progress.
-I usually put in grades every two weeks.
+I usually put in grades as often as possible.
 Your child’s password will be passed out in their homeroom or you may get it from the office.

 “The important thing is to never stop questioning.” -Unknown